oauthstuff/draft-ietf-oauth-security-topics/recommendations.md

 of a certain secret as prerequisite for the acceptance of that token at the recipient (e.g., a resource server).

-Authorization and resource servers SHOULD use mechanisms for sender-constraining access tokens to prevent token replay, such as Mutual TLS for OAuth 2.0 [@!RFC8705] (see (#pop_tokens)).
+Authorization and resource servers SHOULD use mechanisms for sender-constraining access tokens to prevent token replay, such as Mutual TLS for OAuth 2.0 [@!RFC8705] or OAuth Demonstration of Proof of Possession (DPoP) [@I-D.ietf-oauth-dpop] (see (#pop_tokens)).

 ### Refresh Tokens